Crowdsource student hangouts

 The question is added to the survey and the Edit pane appears.

-2. For Label, type Where is the facility?
+3. For Label delete the existing text and type Where is the facility?

 Your survey now has one question.
 Only one location question in a survey can submit data.
 Any further Map questions will not submit a location.